 Jon Abramson, Professor of Physics.
 B.S.
 1968 City College of New York; M.A.
 1970, Ph.D.
 1975 University of Rochester.
-Interests: membrane biophysics, reconstitution of membrane bound proteins, control of muscle contraction and relaxation, active and passive Ca2+ transport across biological and artificial membranes, redox control of Ca2+ transport, oxidative stress, reactive oxygen species, ryanodine receptors, muscle fatigue and aging.
+Interests: membrane biophysics, reconstitution of membrane bound proteins, control of muscle contraction and relaxation, active and passive calcium transport across biological and artificial membranes, redox control of calcium transport, oxidative stress, reactive oxygen species, ryanodine receptors, muscle fatigue and aging.

-Interests: nano and micrometer scale materials science and engineering, application of physical crystallography to materials science and engineering problems of semiconductor technologies, self assembled semiconductor quantum dots, transmission electron microscopy in both parallel illumination and scanning probe modes (including atomic resolution Z-contrast imaging), high energy transmission electron diffraction and goniometry of direct and reciprocal lattice vectors, X-ray diffraction and topography.
+Peter Moeck, Professor of Physics; Diploma (equivalent to BS/MS) in Crystallography 1983 Leipzig University; Dr. rer. nat. (equivalent to PhD) in Crystallography 1991 Humboldt University of Berlin.
+Interests: nano and micrometer scale materials science and engineering, application of physical crystallography to materials science and engineering problems of semiconductor technologies, self-assembled semiconductor quantum dots, transmission electron microscopy in both parallel illumination and scanning probe modes (including atomic resolution Z-contrast imaging), high energy transmission electron diffraction and goniometry of direct and reciprocal lattice vectors, X-ray diffraction and topography.

 Group Website: http://nanocrystallography.research.pdx.edu/home/

 Andrew Rice, Associate Professor of Physics.
 B.S.
 Chemistry 1995 University of California, Berkeley; Ph.D.
 Chemistry 2002 University of California, Irvine.
 Interests: Understanding the roles of atmospheric trace gases in climate and chemistry through the use of naturally occurring stable isotopes.